PhilipK/BoilR/Readme.md

 ## What is up with the name BoilR?

 This tool turns things into Steam, therefor boiler, And it is written in **R**ust so therefor: BoilR

+## I found a bug, what do it do?
+Check that there is not already an issue for it [here](https://github.com/PhilipK/BoilR/issues) If not, create a new issue and I will have a look at it (remember to write which OS you are using).

+## I have a great idea / I would like support for a specific platform, what do I do?
+Check out the [discussions](https://github.com/PhilipK/BoilR/discussions) and feel free to create new discussions for your idea.

 ## License